Developmental psychology: Memory development

-Researchers interested in memory development look at the way our memory develops from childhood and onward.
+Researchers interested in memory development examine how our memory develops from childhood onward.
 According to fuzzy-trace theory, a theory of cognition originally proposed by Valerie F. Reyna and Charles Brainerd, people have two separate memory processes: verbatim and gist.
-These two traces begin to develop at different times as well as at a different pace.
+These two traces begin to develop at different times and at different paces.
 Children as young as four years old have verbatim memory, memory for surface information, which increases up to early adulthood, at which point it begins to decline.
-On the other hand, our capacity for gist memory, memory for semantic information, increases up to early adulthood, at which point it is consistent through old age.
-Furthermore, one's reliance on gist memory traces increases as one ages.
+On the other hand, our capacity for gist memory, memory for semantic information, increases through early adulthood, after which it remains stable through old age.
+Furthermore, reliance on gist memory traces increases with age.
 Neuroscientific research has contributed to understanding the biological mechanisms behind memory development.
-A study using diffusion MRI in children aged four to twelve found that greater maturity in white matter tracts, specifically the uncinate fasciculus and dorsal cingulum bundle, was associated with stronger episodic memory recall.
+A study using diffusion MRI in children aged 4 to 12 found that greater maturity of white matter tracts, specifically the uncinate fasciculus and dorsal cingulum bundle, was associated with stronger episodic memory recall.
 These findings suggest that the structural development of white matter pathways plays a significant role in memory function during childhood.